parkingdata/spec/README.md

 * reference instant: indicates when the result set was initially generated

 ##### Throttling
 The APDS API team recommends implementers to consider methods of protecting their platform like e.g. throttling.
-Should a client (intentially or accidentally) exceed the maximum number of requests per minute, it will receive a HTTP status of **429 (Too Many Requests)**.
+Should a client (intentionally or accidentally) exceed the maximum number of requests per minute, it will receive a HTTP status of **429 (Too Many Requests)**.

 <hr/>